ftraposo/ftraposo.github.io/research.md

 <details style="padding: 10px; margin-top: 3px; margin-bottom: 20px;">
   <summary style="cursor: pointer; font-weight: bold; color: white;">Abstract</summary>
 <sub>
-Clientelism has remained a pervasive phenomenon, undermining the integrity of elections and overall trust in the political system.
-Across disciplines, scholars have examined the effect of clientelism on several political and non-political outcomes.
-Numerous studies have provided empirical evidence on the strategic allocation of clientelistic benefits by politicians/brokers based on the type of voters they target and the type of benefits they provide.
-Although there is an implicit consensus on the direction of the impact of clientelism on these outcomes, there seems to be considerable heterogeneity regarding the magnitude of its impact.
-To be the best of my knowledge, no study has attempted to identify the pooled effect of this phenomenon across different contexts.
-This project will systematically identify published quantitative studies that have estimated the effects of clientelism in the last decade.
-Through meta-analysis, I will estimate the inverse variance-weighted average effect of clientelistic benefits on voters’ voting behaviour and their underlying beliefs about the quality of institutions.
-Secondly, using meta-regressions, I will explore the heterogeneity of effects of clientelism by estimating if the effects vary by the type of voters that politicians/brokers target (looking at ideological leanings, socioeconomic status, reciprocal voters, and historical ties) and the type of benefits that politicians/brokers provide (private vs excludable, different local benefits, and cash vs non-cash benefits).
-These analyses will help identify if there is an underlying effect of clientelism and understand what drives these effects.
+Patronage remains a widespread phenomenon that shapes the functioning of political systems and influences governance outcomes.
+Scholars across disciplines have explored the impact of patronage on various organisational, institutional, and individual outcomes, highlighting how patronage affects performance, efficiency, and public trust.
+Numerous studies provide empirical evidence on the strategic allocation of patronage benefits by officials and brokers based on the characteristics of beneficiaries, such as loyalty and social connections, and the nature of benefits provided.
+While there is some agreement on the general direction of patronage’s impact on these outcomes, there remains significant variation in the size and scope of these effects across contexts.
+To the best of my knowledge, no study has yet undertaken a systematic assessment of the pooled impact of patronage.
+This project aims to systematically identify and analyse published quantitative studies on the effects of patronage over the past decade.
+Through meta-analysis, I estimate the inverse variance-weighted average effect of patronage on organisational performance, institutional efficacy, and public perceptions of institutional integrity.
+Furthermore, using meta-regression, I investigate the heterogeneity of these effects by examining how outcomes differ based on beneficiary characteristics (e.g., loyalty, socioeconomic status, historical connections) and types of benefits (e.g., material resources, career positions, or preferential treatment).
+This analysis helps clarify the extent and variability of patronage’s impact on governance and identify the factors that drive these effects.
 </sub>

 </details>